 So, is the BBC allowed to wiretap your internet connection?
-Assuming that the definition of "television receiver" is changed, would they be able to, for example, legally request from your ISP any connections you made to www.bbc.co.uk/iplayer ?
+Assuming that the definition of "television receiver" now includes a laptop or mobile phone, would they be able to, for example, legally request from your ISP any connections you made to www.bbc.co.uk/iplayer ?
 That surveillance is "outside" premises, after all...

 Is there more to this story than a flat denial "that our technology involves capturing data from private wi-fi networks" - could the BBC's technology involve, in future, capturing data from private internet connections?
 After all: the law might allow them to do that.